awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-as-lifecyclehook.md

 Defines lifecycle hooks for an Auto Scaling group\.
 Lifecycle hooks specify actions to perform when Amazon EC2 Auto Scaling launches or terminates instances\.
 When you use a lifecycle hook, the Auto Scaling group pauses the instance either after it is launched \(before it is put into service\) or as it is terminated \(before it is fully terminated\)\.

-For more information, see [PutLifecycleHook](https://docs.aws.amazon.com/autoscaling/ec2/APIReference/API_PutLifecycleHook.html) in the *Amazon EC2 Auto Scaling API Reference* and [Amazon EC2 Auto Scaling Lifecycle Hooks](https://docs.aws.amazon.com/autoscaling/ec2/userguide/lifecycle-hooks.html) in the *Amazon EC2 Auto Scaling User Guide*\.
+For more information, see [PutLifecycleHook](https://docs.aws.amazon.com/autoscaling/ec2/APIReference/API_PutLifecycleHook.html) in the *Amazon EC2 Auto Scaling API Reference* and [Amazon EC2 Auto Scaling lifecycle hooks](https://docs.aws.amazon.com/autoscaling/ec2/userguide/lifecycle-hooks.html) in the *Amazon EC2 Auto Scaling User Guide*\.

 ## Syntax<a name="aws-resource-as-lifecyclehook-syntax"></a>